Is it time to refresh your board network?

 Connect, but don’t ask for a job

-The purpose of this exercise is to build out your connections.
-That will be easy to do for some within your board network list.
-Whilst other connections may be stale, and reconnecting may feel awkward to begin with.
+The true purpose of this exercise is to strengthen your current connections to build your board network.
+For those connections that may be stale, reconnecting can feel awkward at first.
 There are some easy ways to (re)start a relationship.
 A simple “I just came across your profile on LinkedIn and realised we weren’t connected” could be an excellent way to begin.
 Once you have re-established contact with your board network, the next step is to maintain ongoing contact.

-This exercise aims to position yourself for potential opportunities that your board network may have access to.
-It is not to ask for a NED role directly.
-If the former is the sole driver of your approach, it will seem inauthentic – bordering on sleazy – and unwelcome.
-To avoid this, you need to make sure your motivation is correct and ensure you take a genuine interest in what they are doing, their challenges and their needs.
+Another purpose of this exercise is to position yourself for potential opportunities that your connection may have access to.
+However, you must not use this conversation to boldly ask for a board role or access to one.
+If this is perceived as the sole driver for your approach, you will come across as inauthentic – bordering on sleazy – and unwelcome.
+You can avoid this by showing a shift in motivation and showing a genuine interest in what they are doing, their challenges and their needs.
 Put their interests before your own.
-Consider using a ‘how can I help’ mantra.
+Consider using a ‘how can I help‘ mantra.

 Step 3 – Nurture and keep in contact with your board network

-Remember that it is still true that at least 50% of all board appointments occur via people you see rarely or infrequently.
+Now that you have established and reached out to the foundation of your board network, you must nurture these connections.
+Why?
+Because at least 50% of all board appointments occur via people you see rarely or infrequently.
 So, the more regularly your board network contacts hear from you, the better your chances of staying on their radar.
-In doing so, you are more likely to be one of the people that someone in your board network thinks of when contemplating a referral or recommendation for a vacant board position.
+You are more likely to be one of the people they think of when referring or recommending someone for a vacant board position.
+Plus, you never know who your connections are connected with, which in turn can help expand your board network organically.

 Step 4 – Use LinkedIn

-LinkedIn is the ultimate tool to connect with and stay connected.
+LinkedIn is one of the best tools to stay connected.
 If you are not using it regularly, you should be.
-By following individuals and businesses, plus participating in relevant LinkedIn groups, you will connect with your board network more easily.
-Why?
-Because you will discover plenty of reasons and motivations to do so.
+By following individuals and businesses, plus participating in relevant LinkedIn groups, you can find additional reasons to reach out to contacts in your board network.
+Remember to stay focused on their motivations.

 Step 5 – Do more to reach out to your board network

 LinkedIn is a great and appropriate resource, but it is almost too easy to use.
 As such, receiving another message via LinkedIn can lose its lustre.
-Sometimes it is worth considering picking up the phone, sending an email or doing something more personal.
-For example, in the past, I have used Book Depository to send books of common interest to a contact in my board network.
-It may cost more, but the impact can be enormous, generally leading to a phone call at least.
+Consider picking up the phone, sending an email or doing something more personal.
+For example, in the past, I have used online bookstores to send books of common interest to contacts in my board network.
+It may cost more, but the impact can be enormous, generally leading to a positive phone call at least.

 In summary